 Please use the enclosed proxy card to vote by mail.
 If your shares are held in street name, then in lieu of a proxy card you should receive from that institution an instruction form for voting by mail, the Internet or by telephone.
 Should you receive more than one proxy card or voting instruction form because your shares are held in multiple accounts or registered in different names or addresses, please be sure to complete, sign, date and return each proxy card or voting instruction form to ensure that all of your shares will be voted.
 Only proxy cards and voting instruction forms that have been signed, dated and timely returned will be counted in the quorum and voted.
 Properly executed proxies will be voted in the manner directed by the stockholders.
-If the proxy does not specify how the shares represented thereby are to be voted, the proxy will be voted FOR the election of the directors proposed by the Board under Proposal One unless the authority to vote for the election of any director is withheld and, if no contrary instructions are given, the proxy will be voted FOR the approval of Proposals Two and Three as described in this proxy statement and the accompanying notice.
-However, if your shares are held in street name and you do not specify how the shares represented thereby are to be voted for Proposal Two, the record holder will not be permitted to vote your shares with respect to these matters as bylaw amendments are generally not matters on which the nominees are empowered to vote without instructions.
+If the proxy does not specify how the shares represented thereby are to be voted, the proxy will be voted FOR the election of the directors proposed by the Board under Proposal One unless the authority to vote for the election of any director is withheld and, if no contrary instructions are given, the proxy will be voted FOR the approval of Proposal Two as described in this proxy statement and the accompanying notice.